andreafspeziale/liskit-bot/README.md

     - /status http/s IP PORT (check height from delegate node) --> ask to liskit delegate the BOT IP so you can whitelist it

-    - /list monitoring/forged(show the delegates you are watching/receiving forging notifications)
+    - /list monitoring/forged/voted(show the delegates you are watching/receiving forging and votes notifications)
     - /uptime delegateName (check uptime for delegate name)
     - /pkey delegateName (check public key for delegate name)
     - /findbypkey pkey (find delegate from public key)